m0de-60/super-duckhunt/README.md

 <H2>VERSION NOTES:</H2>

+4-26-2026 Finished on-the-fly configuration, allowing botmasters to change core configuration through bot ' /msg duckhunt ' commands while the bot is running, similar to what is found in 1.1.4.
+Added !help and !about as well.
+Fixed bug in rules configuration that wasn't allowing camping permits to be changed.

 4-25-2026 Finished !tshot stuff, "total stats" is now the new name.
 Includes totals, daily, weekly and monthly statistics for shot ducks and fed (befriended) ducks.
 Added command ' /msg duckhunt boost #channel player ' from 1.1.4, for bot masters/admins to use to boost a player who is stuck with no ammo/bread and not enough xp to buy more ammo/bread.

 4-23-2026 More bug fixes, also added new command ' !release ' for bot masters/admins to use to release their own or a player's illegal camping penalty free of charge.
 Also fixed bugs in sys_zcore relative to duckhunt problems, this also requires another zCore update.